fclaerho/buildstack/README.md

 By default, only the core infrastructure is tested.

-To test the build stacks, use: `TESTSTACKS=1 python build.py test clean:all`
+To test the build stacks, use: `TESTSTACKS=1 python build.py test clean:all`.
+This will check-out various github repositories meeting a standard build process and build them.

 If you add new URLs to test, you may use `PAUSE=1 ...` to inspect the output files and specify the corresponding `target_paths` value in the `builds = {}` dictionary.